dev-praneet/tip-calculator-app-react/README.md

 - Used the useRef hook to select a div element.
 - Even for margin-top given in percentage, the percentage is with respect to the containing block's width and not the height.

+### Continued development

+- There are places where I didn't provide the correct type of the object/variables such as when using the useRef hook.
+I have to give the correct type.
+- When I give some input in say the total bill field then the cursor comes to the left of the input and the new input is placed at the right.
+Moreover, the decimal initially comes to the leftmost part and moves to correct place after other digit is input after the decimal.
+Look up the reason for this behavior.
+- Modify the logic for the custom tax input field so that it does not take more than one period as input.

 ## Author